 The priest rebuffed him, and then, according to his recounting, about ten people, including members of the clergy, began to drag him towards the barricades in front of the parliament building, cursing him all the while.

-‘Then they started beating and hitting me on the back’, Tsverava recalled.
+‘Then they started beating me and hitting me in the back’, Tsverava recalled.
 ‘After that, I started to run, but I saw that everyone was following me.
 Someone pulled my shirt from behind, and one of the priests poured hot coffee on me.’

 Footage of the attack on Tsverava from Kavkasia TV.

-Tsverava said that he was chased by several dozen people, who then proceeded to beat him for over 10 minutes, using their hands, their feet, and even a set of crutches.
+Tsverava said that he was chased by several dozen people, who then proceeded to pummel him for over 10 minutes, using their hands, their feet, and even a set of crutches.